The Bank of England raised interest rates for the 14th consecutive time in August, and the cost of borrowing is currently at 5.25%.

 Is an annuity the right option for me?

-If you decide to buy an annuity, it is worth noting that this decision is irreversible and therefore it is important to take the pros and cons of buying an annuity into careful consideration.
+Therefore, it is important to take the pros and cons of buying an annuity into careful consideration.

 Here are some things to consider:

 - You can continue to pay into your pension pot after you’ve bought an annuity.
-But remember, the usual tax rules apply; most savers can contribute up to £40,000 each tax year (known as the annual allowance) and benefit from tax relief.
+But remember, the usual tax rules apply; most savers can contribute up to £60,000 each tax year (known as the annual allowance) and benefit from tax relief.